What does district health services provide?

 - Record maintenance of immunizations for each student.

-- Middle school and high school nurses provide clearance for interscholastic sports participation.
+- Middle school and high school nurses provide clearance for interscholastic sports participation under the direction of the District Medical Director.

-- If you do not have a physician, your child may have a physical for sports, working papers or the mandated grades (Pre-K, Kindergarten, 2nd, 4th, 7th, 10th) required by New York State at Access Health in Latham.
+- If you do not have a physician, your child may have a physical for sports, working papers or new entrants at the mandated grades (Pre-K, Kindergarten, 1,3,5,7,9,11) required by New York State at Access Health in Latham.
 Please call (518) 782-2200 to set up an appointment.
 However, it is always preferable that your own physician examine your child, as he/she knows your child best.

 South Colonie’s Health Services program supports student academic success by promoting health in the school setting.
 One way that we provide care for your student is by performing health screenings that are mandated by the State of New York.
 Any time your child has a new immunization, please give the school nurse a copy for your child’s official record.
 If your child needs immunizations, you can contact Albany County Health Department (518) 447-4589.